Lagrange-Labs/lsc-client-cli/README.md

 ```

-> Note: If you are seeing this error message `time= level=error msg=failed to join the network: failed to join the network: pc error: code = Unknown desc = the operator is not a committee member`, it means that the given attestation node setup is successful and it will start attesting from the next epoch.
+> Note: If you are seeing this error message `time= level=error msg=failed to join the network: failed to join the network: pc error: code = Unknown desc = the operator is not a committee member`, please check if you are using a correct BLS key pair that you created in the `register` step because the node won't be able to join the committee with incorrect BLS keys.
+If you are using correct BLS keys then it means that the given attestation node setup is successful and it will start attesting from the next epoch.
 The current epoch period of the state committee rotation is 24 hours for Holesky testnet.

 > Note: You can check docker-compose files in the `~/.lagrange` directory and client configs in the `~/.lagrange/config` directory.
 The files are named as `docker-compose-<chain_name>-<bls_pub_key>.yml` and `client_<chain_name>_<bls_pub_key>.toml` respectively.